fjvallarino/monomer/tasks.md

   - Scroll wheel rate should be configurable, or even depend on content size
   - Check if SDL can be initialized headless (for tests that involve the API)
     - https://discourse.libsdl.org/t/possible-to-run-sdl2-headless/25665/2
+  - Does it make sense to handle offset
+    - It would avoid resizing on scroll
+    - We need transform stack on Renderer (also rotate?)
+    - We need to transform events
+      - This way we avoid having to translate widgets
+    - We need current transform in WidgetEnv
+      - Only used for rendering
+      - hovered would also use it
+    - We need to set transform on render (and clear it)
+    - Check scroll in scroll (one with max height)
+  - Remove getSizeReq from Widget interface.
+Keep it in Single/Container
+    - Other Widgets should take care of updating those fields during init/merge/handleEvent/handleMessage
   - Create Keystroke component (shortcuts and general key handling like Esc for dialog)
   - Create Tooltip component.
 It just wraps a given component and draws the tooltip with renderOverlay
   - Create Theme widget to override global theme